hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 [slide]
 ...this quote.

+Boy, was he wrong!

-If working in software development for almost 12 years has taught me anything, it's that...
+If working in software development for over 12 years has taught me anything, it's that...
 [slide]

 ---